caylent-solutions/terraform-modules/README.md

 2. **Change Detection**: Determines if the PR changes a Terraform module or only non-module files.
 3. **Validation**: Runs comprehensive policy, linting, formatting, documentation, and security checks.
 4. **Testing**: Executes full test suite (automatic for internal, manual approval for external contributors).
 5. **Approval & Merge**: Maintainers review and approve.
-PRs are auto-merged after approval.
+PRs are auto-merged after approval (never merge manually).
-6. **Release**: Automated versioning and changelog for both Terraform and non-Terraform code.
+6. **Release**: Automated versioning (based on PR title) and changelog for both Terraform and non-Terraform code.

 See [Workflow Logic](docs/WORKFLOW_LOGIC.md) and [Main Validation SDLC Guide](docs/main-validation-sdlc.md) for full details.